deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Statistical-Modeling-in-R.md

 ![corrplot.png]({{ site.baseurl }}/images/corrplot.png)

 The correlation matrix above shows the distribution of each variable on the diagonal.
-On the bottom of the diagonal, the bivariate scatter plots with a fitted line are displayed.
+On the bottom of the diagonal, the bivariate scatterplots with a fitted line are displayed.
 On the top of the diagonal, the value of the correlation plus the significance level as stars are displayed.
 Finally, each significance level is associated to an asterisk symbol.

+The correlation between the income inequality ratio and Medicare costs per beneficiary is 0.48, and it is statistically significant at the 0.001 level of significance.
+Moreover, private health care spending per capita, Medicaid costs, dental services costs, and clinical costs all have a positive correlation that is statistically significant at the 0.05 level of significance.
+Lastly, every bivariate model displays a positive, linear association, except for the one depicting the relationship between Medicare and Medicaid costs.

 ## MANOVA